Reshmareshu786/Demo/README.md

 # Demo
-This a demo to learn git
+This a demo to learn git and github class!